alanrtao/artsy/README.md

 # Intro to Artsy Coding
-- This is a collection of exercises I found useful while learning coding for "visually artsy" purposes
+- This is a collection of mainly Unity exercises I found useful while learning coding for "artsy" purposes
   - I'm just a hobbyist so this does *not* cover any professional field like tech art / graphics programming.
 Please talk to a professional instead!

 - In graphics-related work there is always a higher-level and lower-level than you are comfortable with
   - The very highest level is specialized software like Blender, Houdini, Unity's VFX graph, etc.
-  - The very low level is a layer above hardware, with Vulcan, DirectX, Metal, and emerging one
+  - The very low level is a layer above hardware, with OpenGL, Vulcan, DirectX, Metal, and emerging WebGPU

-If you are more inclined for higher-level and more pipelined work, Unreal provides a lot of tooling for shaders and working with assets in general.
-However tweaking their render pipeline at the base level (i.e. adding more render textures and defining render passes) is pretty unintuitive.

-Godot is cool and pretty customizable but their language is dynamically typed and sample code could be confusing.s like WebGPU

-- While it's cool to be a wizard at either extreme, I feel like it's useful for beginners to get comfortable with the middle-ground first
+- While it's cool to be a wizard at either end of the spectrum, I feel like it's useful for beginners to get comfortable with the middle-ground first
   - Ultimately, tools at any level are just *tools*, they are in the way between *you* and *the thing you want to make*
   - I want this set of exercises to cover a lot of areas while not over-shadowing the actual thing you want to make
   > This is mainly why the following exercises are made in Unity.